Bernardo1947/LCD-driver/README.md

 ### lcd_init()

 Initialize the LCD, setting it as 8-bit data and with 2 rows.
+(Will be improved in the future to support more display's size and to support 4-bit format data too)

 # How to use this driver in any microcontroller